Enjoy your new Apple products while they last.

 Back in 2009, Siri was a third-party app in the iPhone App Store with a flawed ability to accept contextual commands as a digital assistant.
 Part of the problem was the lack of deep system access to Apple branded apps.
 Apple saw the potential and purchased the company in 2011.
 Robust contextual commands took a backseat to system integration and international localization.
 Siri has become a prominent feature of the iOS and now macOS.
 Siri has also been integrated into Apple TV (which is not actually a television).
 In 2016, Siri integration was opened up to third-party developer apps.

 Amazon has a standalone device called Echo that includes a speaker and a smaller version called Echo Dot without.
-Both include the AI assistant called Alexa.
-Though they can stream music and tell you the weather without opening looking outside, their main function is to reorder Amazon products.
+Both power the AI assistant called Alexa.
+(Amazon Fire tablet also includes Alexa.)
+Though they can stream music and tell you the weather without the tremendous effort of looking outside, their main function is to reorder Amazon products.

 Flyspeck will appear as groups of small black dots on the fruit of the tree.
 It does not harm the apple tree and only causes cosmetic damage to the fruit.